Black Rob

-Robert Ross (June 8, 1968 – April 17, 2021), known professionally as Black Rob, was an American rapper who was signed to Bad Boy Records.
-He was best known for his 1999 single "Whoa!", which peaked at number 43 on the Billboard Hot 100.
-He spent four years in prison in connection with a hotel robbery in 2004.
+Robert Ross (June 8, 1968 – April 17, 2021), known professionally as Black Rob, was an American rapper who was signed to Sean "Puffy" Combs' Bad Boy Entertainment.
+He was best known for his 2000 single "Whoa!", which peaked at number 43 on the Billboard Hot 100.

-Music career
+Career

 Ross grew up in East Harlem and began rapping between the ages of 11 and 12.
 He was inspired by the artists he listened to regularly, including Spoonie Gee, Doug E. Fresh, and Slick Rick.
 When he was 22, he joined his first rap group, the Schizophrenics, though they did not release any albums.
 He initially rapped under the alias "Bacardi Rob".

 He began associating with the Bad Boy label as early as 1996, appearing on the Bad Boy remix to 112's "Come See Me".
 He was then featured on several Bad Boy releases, including remixes to Total's "What About Us" (1997) and Faith Evans's "Love Like This" (1998), the song "24 Hrs. to Live" (1997) from Mase, and albums by Puff Daddy & the Bad Boy Family (1997) and The Notorious B.I.G.
 (1999).
-He also made two appearances on Cru's 1997 album Da Dirty 30, as well as albums by Ol’ Dirty Bastard, Channel Live, The Madd Rapper, Benzino, Tony Touch, and others.
+He also made two appearances on Cru's 1997 album Da Dirty 30, as well as albums by Channel Live, Benzino, Tony Touch, and others.
 These guest appearances earned him media buzz.

 In his earlier years, Black Rob headed the street rap team which he named "Alumni".
-His debut album Life Story was released in 1999 and rose above platinum sales.
+His debut album Life Story was released in 2000 through Arista Records and Bad Boy Entertainment and rose above platinum sales.
+At the time of the album's release, he was managed by Shak Bak.
 In early 2000, he released the hit single "Whoa!".
 Produced by Diggin' in the Crates Crew member Buckwild, "Whoa!" became his biggest hit.
 The song peaked at number 43 on the Billboard Hot 100 and reached the top 10 on both the R&B/Hip-Hop and Rap charts.
 It was Rob's only solo single to reach the Hot 100.
-Black Rob's verse in the song "By A Stranger", was featured in the in-game radio station "Game Radio" from Grand Theft Auto III.
+Black Rob's verse in the song "By a Stranger", was featured in the in-game radio station "Game Radio" from Grand Theft Auto III.